dady8889/AdornerBehavior/README.md

 ## Quick Example
 First, define the AdornerBehavior.Adorners collection for the adorning control.
 Then, you can either set the AdornerBehavior.IsEnabled property to True on the adorning control to show the adorners, or you can bind it's value to some code behind and define a more complex behavior.
-Both versions are shown in the Test App.
+Both approaches are shown in the Test App.
 ```xaml
 <Window xmlns:ab="clr-namespace:AdornerBehavior;assembly=AdornerBehavior">
     ...